paulfioravanti/paulfioravanti.github.io/_posts/2023-12-07-coding-test-review-culture-amp.md

 - then parsed and **_transformed_** into a summary report
 - then **_loaded_** (read: output) through the [CLI][]

-This thinking helped informed how the application architecture evolved, as the responsibilities ended up being split between three main modules:
+This thinking helped inform how the application architecture evolved, resulting in the responsibilities being split between three main modules:

 ### `survey_parser`